Welcome to today's edition of the Rush 24-7 podcast.

 And on this program, they have universal total support.

-How dare Rush Limbaugh label anyone who has served in the military as a quote, phony soldier, unquote.
+How dare Rush Limbaugh label anyone who has served in the military as a, quote, phony soldier, unquote.

 Could Rush Limbaugh actually face soldiers who have risked their lives and tell them that their beliefs don't matter?

-Let's pay attention to the 72% of American troops serving in Iraq who also think the U.S. should exit the country within the next year, and more than one in four who say the troops should leave immediately, according to the Zagby poll.
+Let's pay attention to the 72% of American troops serving in Iraq who also think the U.S. should exit the country within the next year, and more than one in four who say the troops should leave immediately, according to the Zogby poll.

-I guess they're all a bunch of phonies according to Rush Limbaugh.
+I guess they're all a bunch of phonies, according to Rush Limbaugh.

 Apparently, however, Mr. Limbaugh thinks they deserve to be smeared and belittled unless they happen to agree with him.

-But bashing soldiers and veterans who disagree with him is unpatriotic and un-American.
+I understand why Rush Limbaugh cannot debate this war on the merits, but bashing soldiers and veterans who disagree with him is unpatriotic and un-American.

 Of course, none of what she said is true.